rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >**Example:**
 ><CITE>Perdito & Perdita—or—The man & woman of the people</CITE>

 If a cataloging agency applies ISBD punctuation and the option for transcribing original punctuation is applied, then record both transcribed punctuation and prescribed punctuation, even if this results in double punctuation.
-(See also [Prescribed punctuation](/DCRMR/general-rules/Prescribed-punctuation).)
+(See [Prescribed punctuation](/DCRMR/general-rules/Prescribed-punctuation).)

 >**Example:**
 ><CITE>London: : Printed for A. Millar, over-against Catharine-Street in the Strand., M,DCC,LI.
 [1751]</CITE>